Quantum Discrepancy: A Non-Commutative Version of Combinatorial Discrepancy: Introduction

-What we call quantum discrepancy is a generalization of the combinatorial discrepancy: \begin{dfn} Suppose $N$ is a natural number. \begin{itemize} \item{A finite set $\cl{P}$ of orthogonal projections of $\bb{C}^N$, is called a projection system in $\bb{C}^N$.} \item{An $N\times N$ Hermitian matrix with eigenvalues in $\{-1, 1\}$ is named a quantum coloring.} \item{We define the quantum discrepancy of a projection system $\cl{P}$ to be
+Quantum discrepancy is a non-commutative version of combinatorial discrepancy, which is defined as follows.
+In what follows, $\cl{M}_N(\mathbb C)$ stands for the set of $N\times N$ matrices with complex entries. \begin{definition} Suppose $N$ is a natural number.
+A finite set $\cl{P}$ of orthogonal projections of $\bb{C}^N$, i.e. operators such as $P$ with the property that $P^2 = P=P^*$, is called a \emph{projection system} in $\bb{C}^N$.
+A Hermitian matrix $\rchi\in\cl{M}_N(\bb C)$ with eigenvalues in $\{\pm 1\}$ is named a \emph{quantum coloring} (a justification for this denomination is provided at the end of this subsection).
+We define the \emph{quantum discrepancy} of a projection system $\cl{P}$ to be